 Arvind Sodhani, a Non-Industry Director, has been a member of the board of directors since January 1997.
 From July 2000 to December 2000, Mr. Sodhani served as a non-voting member of the Nasdaq Board.

 Mr. Sodhani served as a member of NASD board from 1998 to 2003.
-Mr. Sodhani is Senior Vice President, since February 2005, and Treasurer of Intel Corporation, a semiconductor manufacturer of chips and computer networking products.
+Mr. Sodhani is Vice President and Treasurer of Intel Corporation, a semiconductor manufacturer of chips and computer networking products.
 Mr. Sodhani joined Intel in 1981 and became a Vice President in 1990.

 Thomas G. Stemberg, a Non-Industry Director, has been a member of the board of directors since May 2002.
-Mr. Stemberg has served as non-executive Chairman of Staples, Inc., an office supply superstore retailer, since February 2004.
+Mr. Stemberg has served as nonexecutive Chairman of Staples, Inc., an office supply superstore retailer, since February 2004.
 He served as Chairman since February 1988.
 Mr. Stemberg also served as CEO of Staples from January 1986 to February 2002.
 Mr. Stemberg serves on the board of directors of PETsMART, Inc., Polycom, Inc., and CarMax, Inc.